rancher/docs/content/k3s/latest/en/configuration/_index.md

 Storage Backends
 ----------------

-As of version 0.6.0, k3s can support various storage backends including: SQLite (default), MySQL, Postgres, and etcd, this enahancement depends on the following arguments that can be passed to k3s server:
+As of version 0.6.0, k3s can support various storage backends including: SQLite (default), MySQL, Postgres, and etcd, this enhancement depends on the following arguments that can be passed to k3s server:

 * `--storage-backend` _value_